Download page Network Dashboard.

 - Federated Flow Maps

 - Visualization of flows between web servers and APM entry tiers

-- In some cases, the KPIs for a tier or link might be different in the Network tab vs. the Flow Map.
-The popup window shows the latest data; the Flow Map updates data every two minutes.
+- In some cases, the KPIs for a tier or link might be different in the Network tab versus the Flow Map.
+The popup shows the latest data; the Flow Map updates data every two minutes.
 Any discrepancy between KPI values is due to this difference in reporting times.

-- If you open the Network Flow Map for an individual node, the KPI metrics for node-to-load-balancer and node-to-tcp-endpoint links show KPIs for all nodes in the parent tier (instead of KPIs the individual node only).
-To view KPIs for the individual node, open the link popup and look at the Connection KPIs.
+- If you open the Network Flow Map for an individual node, the KPI metrics for node-to-load-balancer and node-to-tcp-endpoint links show KPIs for all nodes in the parent tier (instead of KPIs for the individual node only).
+To view KPIs for the individual node, open the link popup and review the Connection KPIs.

 Network Dashboard Reference